-As a freelance editor, he advises writers on short stories, novels, nonfiction books, screenplays, stage plays, and dissertations.
-He was also story adviser to his brother’s film How to Grow a Band, which documents mandolin virtuoso and MacArthur “Genius Grant” winner Chris Thile and his band Punch Brothers.
+As a freelance editor, he has advised writers on short stories, novels, nonfiction books, screenplays, stage plays, and dissertations.
+He was also story adviser to his brother’s film How to Grow a Band, which documents mandolin virtuoso and MacArthur Genius Grant winner Chris Thile and his band Punch Brothers.

 Keith has taught for eight years at the college and high school levels.
 He now teaches writing at Marymount Manhattan College and LIM College.
 He previously taught at Pace University and Trevor Day School.